Is Edinburgh safe to visit? A comprehensive safety guide

 But besides its numerous museums and libraries, Edinburgh boasts touristic attractions that lure more than 4 million visitors each year.
 The peak tourist season in Edinburgh starts in summer, lasting from July to August, when the average high temperatures rise to 18 degrees C or 65 degrees F.

-And when the crowds flock to the streets, it's time to pay more attention to your valuables.
-Storing your luggage with the Bounce luggage storage platform in Edinburgh is one of the best ways to keep your personal belongings safe.
+If you want to not worry about your belongings, storing your luggage with the Bounce luggage storage platform in Edinburgh is one of the best ways to keep your personal belongings safe.
 And when you decide to go out and about in fabulous Edinburgh, this safety guide is all you need, so keep it handy, and don't forget to read it at least once before visiting the city.

 As of 2023, tourists traveling to Edinburgh shouldn't have any serious concerns about safety.
 More so, the Edinburgh crime rate is low compared to other major cities in Europe.
 In fact, it is considered to be one of the safest cities in the UK, with Travel Safe Abroad giving this lovely city a ranking of 70.

-But don't let these safety tips scare you off by any means.
 Overall, Edinburgh is generally a safe place to be a tourist.
-Keep in mind that staying safe means using your common sense and being aware of any possible danger which you could encounter on any trip.
+Keep in mind that staying safe means using your common sense and being aware.
 And while no safety guide is perfect, if you follow these safety tips, you'll indeed have a fantastic time in the Scottish capital.

 If you want to get more familiar with certain tours or places you want to visit in Edinburgh, then it's best to do your research and plan well ahead.
 And whether you're an experienced traveler or not, don't forget to check your government's official travel guidelines before you visit Edinburgh.